 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from sales of products in the foreseeable future.
 We are recognizing as research and development service revenue \$1.0 million that we received in 2014 and 2015 from Ventagen for an exclusive license to develop products for commercial sale and development within certain countries.
-The \$1.0 million is being recognized as revenue over the period during which we provide services under the license agreement.
+We recognized revenue over the period during which we provided services under the license agreement, and the revenue has been fully recognized as of December 31, 2022.

-Operating expenses
+Operating Expenses